cygniv404/java-ci-cd-gh-pages/lab-readme-template.md

 Add a ``GITHUB_TOKEN`` secret in your repository under ``Settings > Secrets and variables > Actions``.
 ### Generate Static Content for GitHub Pages Deployment

-In this step, you will modify the Maven ``pom.xml`` to generate static site content (like Javadoc or HTML files) that can be deployed to GitHub Pages.
+In this step, you will modify the Maven ``pox.xml`` to generate static site content (like Javadoc or HTML files) that can be deployed to GitHub Pages.

-Add the following to your ``pom.xml`` to generate the Javadoc site:
+Add the following to your ``pox.xml`` to generate the Javadoc site:

 ```xml
 <build>